-It should be noted that the limits, defined in Table 2:, are dependent on the elevation angle at the victim base station on the ground (see Annex 2).
+It should be noted that the limits, defined in Table 2, are dependent on the elevation angle at the victim base station on the ground (see Annex 2).
 The values contained in the table correspond to an angle of elevation of 2°, which are conservative.

 In the 2100 MHz connectivity band –- UMTS technology, FDD: